Lockerbie bomber appeal set to start in Scotland - RFI

 His family's appeal was referred to the High Court of Justiciary in Edinburgh by the Scottish Criminal Cases Review Commission (SCCRC) in March.

-The SCCRC ruled a possible miscarriage of justice may have occurred on the grounds of an "unreasonable verdict" in that it could not be proved Megrahi bought the suitcase that contained the bomb.
+The SCCRC ruled a possible miscarriage of justice may have occurred on the grounds of an "unreasonable verdict", in that it could not be proved Megrahi bought the suitcase containing the bomb that was loaded onto the Pan Am flight.

 It also highlighted "non-disclosure" of evidence to Megrahi's defence team.